30-Days-code/Animesh/README.md

 ## DAY 3: If-Else Statement
 Write a program to take input as a digit (0-999) and convert it into words.

+## DAY 4: Pointers
+Write a function to encode a string.
+The string should get converted into an unrecognizable form.
+(Hint: You may change the ASCII code of the constituent character by adding or subtraction a constant number from the original ASCII value of the constituent characters.)